templatesbyjune/Templatebyjune.github.io/README.md

-# The Template Studio
+# Template by June

-Welcome to The Template Studio, your hub for coding templates, carousel designs, scrapbook layouts, and story templates.
+Welcome to Template by June, your hub for coding templates, carousel designs, scrapbook layouts, and story templates.
 This website provides ready-to-use templates for developers, designers, and content creators.

 ## Features
 - Coding Templates 💻